 Wen Wei Chew and Philip Kleffel are passionate about wine.
 As Co-Presidents of the Les Roches Wine Club, they promote the numerous qualities of the drink through a range of exciting events.
 Their most recent one, Les Roches Got Taste, saw them host an interactive quiz with the help of world-renowned sommelier Paolo Basso.

 The competition originally began in 2016, with Philip describing it as a chance to “bring young people a little bit closer to the fascinating world of wine.”
-Between them, the duo decided to create an event that was practical and engaging.
+Between them, the duo decided to create an event that was practical and engaging. [quote]We wanted to take away the formalities of a blind tasting, and provide a practical platform for students,” said Wen Wei.
+“We created a quiz where students tasted wines and then answered questions around them.[/quote]

 The main goal of Les Roches Got Taste is to not only attract wine enthusiasts, but also to appeal to new students who are more unfamiliar.
 “Les Roches has brought a lot of support to the Wine Club, and both of us can see more students are engaging with it more than ever,” said Wen Wei.
 “With the school’s continued support, the level of expertise will only increase.”